What is email marketing?

-Bottom line, MailChimp is great for small and medium businesses.
-It has an easy to use interface, and has a large amount of functionality that is essential for emarketing campaigns.
+The bottom line, MailChimp is great for small and medium businesses.
+It has an easy to use interface and has a large amount of functionality that is essential for emarketing campaigns.

 Once you’ve signed up to an email service provider, you’ll want to make sure your email looks good across all apps, email clients, and devices.